Maria Walsh (politician): In the European Parliament

 In June 2021 while speaking in the European Parliament, Walsh called for more focus to be given to sexual rights and reproductive rights in education following the publishing of a report by the EU calling for greater rights for women across member nations.

 In July 2021 Walsh supported the European Commission's legal action against Hungary and Poland over their attempts to introduce laws concerning the LGBT Community there.
 Walsh stated "In the two years that I've been elected, we have had a number of resolutions: one being against what Poland had done in terms of creating these LGBTI free zones.
 Again, and most recently with the Hungarian changes in their legislation that is anti-everything the EU stands for in terms of values and principles such as treating everyone equal and fair.
 But ultimately, we need the Commission now to ensure that if this two month period for infringement procedures, if that is not seen, we cannot kick the bucket down the line any further.
 We need to have action.
 Orbán faces a new election next year and it's important that myself and other MEPs continue to denounce his work."
 Walsh also announced she would be attending a pride march in Budapest, with the goal of demonstrating to the Hungarian LGBT community that the EU stood by them.

 Walsh was re-elected at the 2024 European Parliament election, receiving 71,476 (10.5%) of the first preference votes.

 In 2025 Walsh was awarded Joint Winner of the European Values Champion of the Year an MEP Award.

 Personal life

 Walsh publicly came out as a lesbian after winning the Rose of Tralee in 2014.
-She stated that she had come out to her parents more than two years earlier, after meeting her first girlfriend.
+She stated that she had come out privately to her parents more than two years earlier, after meeting her first girlfriend.
 In 2016, she began a relationship with Emmy-nominated television producer Shauna Keogh.
 Walsh stated in 2017 that she wanted to marry Keogh, but the couple ended their relationship the following year.
+In 2024, Walsh began researching options to become a single parent, stating that her "dream was to be in a partnership" when she became a mother, but "that just didn’t happen.”
+In May 2026, Walsh announced that she had become pregnant through IVF and is expecting a baby girl in October 2026.

-In 2017, she founded a wedding planning company Juniper & Ruby, which was primarily focused on LGBT weddings.
-As a member of the Pioneers since the age of 12, she does not drink alcohol.
+In 2017, Walsh co-founded the events and wedding planning company Juniper & Ruby.
+A member of the Pioneers since the age of 12, she does not drink alcohol.